ODEX-TOS/tos-desktop-environment/tde/collision/README.md

 # Appearance

-Collision appearance can be changed in yout theme using the `collision` namespace
+Collision appearance can be changed in your theme using the `collision` namespace

 ## Focus